 USAF Maj.
 General (Ret) Rita Aragon

-Major General Rita Aragon is the first female Oklahoma Secretary of Military and Veteran Affairs for the State of Oklahoma, and is the liaison to the Governor of Oklahoma.
+Major General Rita Aragon is the first female Oklahoma Secretary of Military and Veteran Affairs for the State of Oklahoma, and is the former liaison to the Governor of Oklahoma.
 General Aragon served as the first female commander of the Oklahoma Air National Guard.
 She serves on the Boards of Integris Health, Star Base, and Honoring America's Warriors.
 General Argon's awards include Air Force Distinguished Service Medal, Legion of Merit, Meritorious Service Medal with two devices, Air Force Commendation, Army Commendation, Global War on Terrorism, and Humanitarian Service Medal.
-General Aragon has been recognized as Oklahoma Woman of the Year by Journal Record.
+General Aragon has been recognized as Oklahoma Woman of the Year by Journal Record, and in 2016 was inducted in the Oklahoma Hall of Fame.

 US Army Lt.
 Colonel (Ret) Steve Russell